 When is Anterior Cervical Corpectomy Performed?

 Anterior cervical corpectomy is a surgery to remove the front portion of the vertebrae in the cervical spine.
-This procedure is performed to relieve pressure on the spinal cord and nerves.
-It is typically done for patients with degenerative conditions of the cervical spine, such as bone spurs or herniated discs.
+Anterior cervical discectomy is a related procedure often discussed in the context of spinal surgeries.
+This procedure is performed to relieve pressure on the spinal cord and nerves through spinal fusion.
+Achieving good bony fusion is crucial for long-term stability after the surgery.

 The most common reason for this surgery is to treat spinal cord compression, which can cause pain, numbness, and weakness in the arms and legs.
 This surgery also treats other conditions such as degenerative disc disease, chondrosarcoma, chordoma, and giant cell tumors.